 THE ANIMAL SHELTER

-...provided steel "trash" bins in which people could dump animals when the shelter was closed.
-This 1998 article, picked up by the media, ended the dumping bins.
+...provided steel "trash" bins in blazing sun where people dump animals when the shelter is closed.
+This 1998 article went mainstream, ended dumping bins and it launched TheDogPlace.org

 DUMPING BINS - THE CATALYST